flemton/flemton/README.md

 </h3>

 <h1>About Me! 😎</h1>
 I am a Full-Stack Developer student currently enrolled at Microverse.
-This remote software development school enables developers from all over the world to pair-program and build projects together and I love solving problems!
+This remote software development school enables developers from all over the world to pair-program and build projects together, and I love solving problems!

 Some of my achievements are:
-I successfully completed contracts on Upwork for building RESTful APIs with Python Flask for clients to satisfaction, tested codes, reviewed pull requests (code), and fixed bugs for contracted clients.
+I completed contracts on Upwork for building RESTful APIs with Python Flask for clients' satisfaction, tested code, reviewed pull requests (code), and fixed bugs for contracted clients.
 I helped build an App for a client with my teammates at Gallimore Software that is currently on the Apple App Store and I am pumped to do even more going forward.

 I have a strong background from Microverse and past hands-on experiences in both front-end and back-end development using technologies such as React, Redux, React Native, Angular, Python, MySQL, Ruby, and SQL Server.

 My Stack:
-Front-End: HTLM5, CSS3, JavaScript, React, React-Native, Redux, Angular
+Front-End: HTML5, CSS3, JavaScript, React, React-Native, Redux, Angular
 Back-End: Python, MySQL, SQL Server, Ruby
 Tools & Methods: Git, GitHub, Render, Azure, Mobile Native Development
 Professional: Teamwork, Pair-Programming

 I'm looking for opportunities to grow my skills through solving real-world problems.
-Don't hesitate to mail, call or text me at +233554374251 for any collaborations, questions, clarifications, or opportunities, thank you, and have a nice one.
+Don't hesitate to mail, call, or text me at +233554374251 for any collaborations, questions, clarifications, or opportunities, thank you, and have a nice one.

 - 👀 Completed Full Stack development at @microverseinc, 💞️ looking to collaborate on any projects
 - 🧑‍🏭 I'm currently available for hire